Virtuality (film): Plot

-After Billie Kashmiri (Bishé), the new host of Edge of Never, is beaten and raped by the mystery man within the virtual world, the crew considers discontinuing use of the virtual reality programs, possibly for the remainder of the voyage.
+After Billie Kashmiri, the new host of Edge of Never, is beaten and raped by the mystery man within the virtual world, the crew considers discontinuing use of the virtual reality programs, possibly for the remainder of the voyage.
 Now past their "point of no return", the crew faces the prospect of continuing on for an entire decade within the confines of the Phaeton without a virtual world for comfort.

-The communications array fails to deploy, and after Dr. Jules Braun (designer of most of the Phaeton's systems, played by Erik Jensen) tries everything that he can from inside the ship, Pike, Rika, Val Orlovsky (Farber) and Manny Rodriguez (Cantillo) prepare to identify the problem from the outside.
+The communications array fails to deploy, and after Dr. Jules Braun (designer of most of the Phaeton's systems) tries everything that he can from inside the ship, Pike, Rika, Val Orlovsky and Manny Rodriguez prepare to identify the problem from the outside.
 However, while preparing for EVA, the airlock chamber closes by itself, with Pike inside and without his pressure suit helmet.
 Despite efforts to save him, the airlock opens and Pike is killed.
 His death leaves the crew in shambles.
 Braun, however, believes Pike's death was murder, and does not know whom to trust.
-The Phaeton's drive engineer and second in command, Dr. Jimmy Johnson (Coster), unwillingly assumes command, foreseeing conflict with the crew as he is a somewhat abrasive loner.
+The Phaeton's drive engineer and second in command, Dr. Jimmy Johnson, unwillingly assumes command, foreseeing conflict with the crew as he is a somewhat abrasive loner.
 While going over the ship's recording of Pike's death, Fallon discovers Pike's last confession of love to Rika.

 Rika finds Pike's virtual reality headset in her quarters, and when she wears it, she finds herself in Pike's favorite simulation: a tactical military command of the Civil War era.
 Inside the simulation, she encounters what appears to be a simulation of Pike that tells her, "None of this is real," and only by following him "through the looking-glass and down the rabbit hole" will she learn the truth.
 He rides off on horseback into the virtual sunset, with Rika crying out Pike's name in desperation.